Best Dyson alternatives 2024: we've tested 36 alternatives that are $100s cheaper and these are the top 9 to consider

 Reasons to avoid

 If you’re looking for smart storage options, this vacuum and all of its accessories store neatly in a stand and floor dock.
 You won’t need to affix anything to a wall, so there’s no concerns for renters or those who just want to keep their walls pristine.
-It takes some careful manoeuvring to insert it into stand's crevice, but once it’s in, the vacuum cleaner will be secure.
+It takes some careful maneuvering to insert it into the stand's crevice, but once it’s in, the vacuum cleaner will be secure.

 Given that this is a vacuum for pets, we were surprised at how much it struggled with large pieces of debris, such as cereal and kibble.
 This is better on basic tasks, as a lightweight, casual cleaner.